 Vsevobuch (Central Board of Universal Military Training) Headquarters

-In the spring of 1918, military training was instituted as a compulsory system for citizens.
-It was carried out under the auspices of the Central Board of Universal Military Training (vseobshchee voenennoe obuchenie)-- Vsevobuch.
-During the Russian Civil War, the stability of the rear lines was directly attributed to the successful implementation of Vsevobuch.
-In 1923, it was organized as a sports organization for the armed forces and was allotted the control of sports clubs and sport societies.
+In the spring of 1918, military training was instituted as a compulsory obligation for citizens and it was carried out under Vsevobuch-- the Central Board of Universal Military Training (vseobshchee voenennoe obuchenie).
+Soviet historians note that during the Russian Civil War, the stability of the rear lines was directly attributed to the implementation of Vsevobuch.
+Additionally, Vsevobuch made sporting activities a part of society.
+In 1923, the Central Board was re-organized as a proprietary sports organization of the armed forces.
+As a result, it controlled the nation's sports clubs and sport societies.

 Sources & Citations